refinedev/refine/documentation/docs/api-reference/antd/components/inferencer.md

 title: Inferencer
 ---

 You can automatically generate views for your resources using `@pankod/refine-inferencer`.
-Inferencer exports `AntdInferencer`, `AntdInferencer`, `AntdInferencer` and `AntdInferencer` components.
+Inferencer exports `AntdListInferencer`, `AntdShowInferencer`, `AntdEditInferencer`, `AntdCreateInferencer` and `AntdInferencer` (which combines all in one place) components.

 ## Usage